clarkf/minifyjs/README.md

 ## Installation

-Minifyjs is a npm package.
+minifyjs is an [npm](http://npmjs.org) package.
 You should be able to install it using

     npm install minifyjs

+This will install the current stable version.
+To install the latest development version, clone this repository and install it.

+    git clone git://github.com/clarkf/minifyjs.git
+    cd minifyjs
+    npm install

+Congratulations!
+You're half way to the minified files of your dreams.

 ## Use

 You can use minifyjs from the command line.